atusy/LLfreq/README.md

-# LLfreq
+# LLfreq (Beta Version)
 ## Overviwe
 The LLfreq package provides Laplace approximation Bayesian Gaussian Process regressionb for one dimentional data.
-Althoug this package was created to correctly estimate the age frequency spectrum of detrital zircon, it can be widely applied to various data instead of histogram.
+This package was created to correctly estimate the age frequency spectrum of detrital zircon.
+Moreover, it can be widely applied to various data sets instead of histogram.

 ## Installation